The internal languages of univalent categories: Conclusion

-Another interesting direction is given by intensionality, and, in particular, the groupoid model~(\cite{hofmann:1998}).
-This is because the groupoid model can be incarnated in two ways in univalent foundations: one could either use setgroupoids (i.e., groupoids whose types of objects is a set), or univalent groupoids (i.e., $1$-types).
-Since we have a univalent category of setgroupoids, one can construct a comprehension category of them.
-However, if one uses univalent groupoids instead, then it becomes necessary to use univalent bicategories since we do not have a category of univalent categories.
-As a consequence, one only gets a 2-dimensional model of type theory~(\cite{garner:2009,licata:2012}), and one needs to use comprehension bicategories to provide categorical semantics~(\cite{garner:2009,ahrens:2023}).
+Even though there are various instances of univalent comprehension categories, such as sets and presheaves, they do not capture every example of interest.
+As an example, we consider the groupoid model~\cite{hofmann:1998}.
+The groupoid model can be incarnated in two ways in univalent foundations: one could either use setgroupoids (i.e., groupoids whose types of objects is a set), or univalent groupoids (i.e., $1$-types).
+While one can construct a univalent comprehension category of setgroupoids, there is no univalent comprehension category of 1-types.
+Since the type of 1-types is only 2-truncated, one cannot have a univalent category of 1-types by \Cref{prop:hlevel-obj}, and thus it becomes necessary to use univalent bicategories instead.
+Hence, to construct models of type theory based on, for instance, 1-types or types without any truncation requirement, one needs to consider higher dimensional models~\cite{ahrens:2023,kraus:2021}.
+Such models have been considered in both type theory and set-theoretic foundations~\cite{ahrens:2023,garner:2009,kraus:2021,licata:2012}, but suitable internal language theorems for them remain to be developed.

-There also is a challenge in developing actual models using univalent categories, and proving independence results~(\cite{fourman:1979a}).
-While many categories, such as the category of sets and of sheaves, are univalent, this is not so for every category that occurs in nature.
-For instance, the tripos-to-topos construction~(\cite{hyland:1980,pitts:2002}), which is used to construct realizability toposes~(\cite{vanoosten:2008}), does not generally give a univalent category, and the same can be said for the category of assemblies~\cite[Definition 1.5.1]{vanoosten:2008}.
-This means that one needs to use the Rezk completion~\cite[Theorem 8.5]{ahrens:2015} to obtain equivalent univalent analogues.

 Finally, we did not discuss syntax and the initial model in this paper.
-Here one necessarily has to deviate from the work by \citeauthor{altenkirch:2016}~(\citeyear{altenkirch:2016}), who constructed the initial category with families.
-Instead one has to use a coherent version of categories with families, where the types are required to be 1-types instead.
-This means that one has to use higher inductive-inductive types~(\cite{kaposi:2020a}) instead to construct the initial model.
+Higher inductive-inductive types~\cite{kaposi:2020a} give us a way to construct the initial model by following the construction of Altenkirch, Kaposi, and Xie~\cite{altenkirch:2025}.
+However, such a definition presents us with a coherence problem.
+Since the syntax is not forced to be a set, like in the work by Altenkirch and Kaposi~\cite{altenkirch:2016}, one needs to prove that every identity between types is equal.
+Altenkirch, Kaposi, and Xie proved this proeprty for a version of Martin-L\"of type theory with $\prod$-types and a universe~\cite{altenkirch:2025}.
+However, a general statement proving coherence for a wider class of type theory remains to be proven.